elmtree-askmo/cloudcannon-app/content/learn/sociology/how-do-centralization-and-decentralization-differ-in-terms-of-decisionmaking-power-distribution.md

 url: /learn/sociology/questions/how-do-centralization-and-decentralization-differ-in-terms-of-decisionmaking-power-distribution
 score: -1.0
 related_article1:
-    id: 165245
+    id: 165246
-    title: What are the key elements of Max Weber's classical organizational theory?
+    title: >-
+        How does traditional authority differ from charismatic authority in terms of legitimacy?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-key-elements-of-max-webers-classical-organizational-theory
+    url: /learn/sociology/questions/how-does-traditional-authority-differ-from-charismatic-authority-in-terms-of-legitimacy
 related_article2:
-    id: 165249
+    id: 165248
-    title: What management strategies did Frederick Taylor propose to address worker motivation and cynicism?
+    title: >-
+        How does bureaucratic inefficiency arise from an overemphasis on structure?
     subject: Sociology
-    url: /learn/sociology/questions/what-management-strategies-did-frederick-taylor-propose-to-address-worker-motivation-and-cynicism
+    url: /learn/sociology/questions/how-does-bureaucratic-inefficiency-arise-from-an-overemphasis-on-structure
 related_article3:
-    id: 165251
+    id: 165252
-    title: What is the role of line functions in public service organizations?
+    title: >-
+        What are the trade-offs involved in determining the ideal span of control?
     subject: Sociology
-    url: /learn/sociology/questions/what-is-the-role-of-line-functions-in-public-service-organizations
+    url: /learn/sociology/questions/what-are-the-tradeoffs-involved-in-determining-the-ideal-span-of-control
 related_article4:
     id: 165249
+    title: >-
-    title: What management strategies did Frederick Taylor propose to address worker motivation and cynicism?
+        What management strategies did Frederick Taylor propose to address worker motivation and cynicism?
     subject: Sociology
     url: /learn/sociology/questions/what-management-strategies-did-frederick-taylor-propose-to-address-worker-motivation-and-cynicism
 related_article5:
-    id: 165250
+    id: 165252
-    title: How does the merit principle protect against patronage in civil service?
+    title: >-
+        What are the trade-offs involved in determining the ideal span of control?
     subject: Sociology
-    url: /learn/sociology/questions/how-does-the-merit-principle-protect-against-patronage-in-civil-service
+    url: /learn/sociology/questions/what-are-the-tradeoffs-involved-in-determining-the-ideal-span-of-control
 ---

 &nbsp;